Henry County DUI Guide

 Critical Deadlines

-• ALR Hearing Deadline: You have only 30 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing with the Georgia Department of Driver Services (DDS).
-Failing to request this hearing within 30 days will result in an automatic suspension of your driver's license.
-This is a change from the old 10-day rule.
+• Administrative License Suspension (ALS) Hearing: You have 30 calendar days from the date of arrest (or service of the DDS-1205 form) to request an ALS hearing with the Georgia Department of Driver Services (DDS).
+Requesting a hearing stops the license suspension until the hearing is held.
+Failure to request a hearing within 30 days will result in an automatic one-year license suspension on the 46th day after arrest.

 DUI Enforcement in Henry County

-Henry County acts as a significant enforcement node along the Interstate 75 corridor south of Atlanta.
-The HCPD and HCSO actively patrol the area.
-While specific checkpoint locations are not publicly released in advance, be aware of increased enforcement during holidays and weekends.
+Henry County is a significant enforcement node along the Interstate 75 corridor south of Atlanta.
+The Henry County Police Department and the Henry County Sheriff's Office actively patrol the area.

 Local Resources

-• Henry County State Court Community Service Program: 533 Hampton Street, McDonough, GA.
+• Henry County Community Service Program: 533 Hampton Street, McDonough, GA.
+Offenders are credited with 2 hours toward their sentence for every 1 hour of work performed.

 What Makes Henry County Different